top of page

 Dr. Vasant Lad tells us that ojas "is a protoplasmic, biological substance that

-This means that ojas is an actual substance in the body, unlike prana, the life force energy, which is more energetic.
+Ojas is an actual substance in the body, unlike prana and tejas, which are more energetic.

 an illustration of a human heart